 Take a drink break.
 You’re half-way there!
 Now, it’s over to your abdominal core muscles, arms, and legs.
 Get down on your hands and knees (make sure you’re on the yoga mat).
 Line your wrists with your shoulders, with a flat back.
 Lift one leg behind you, then stretch out the opposite arm.
 Hold this pose or for a greater challenge, crunch your knee to chest, and elbow to knee.
 Repeat the other side.

 Stand tall and place your hands on the back of a chair for balance.
 Take a generous lunge step backwards with your left leg.
 Don’t let the front knee pass the line of your toe, as you lower your torso.
 Stay straight, as you return to standing position.
 Foot flexed, take your leg out to the side.

 Look at you!
 You’re officially someone who works out.
 Feels good, doesn’t it?
-Keep this healthy momentum going and tackle another wellness win.
-Discover your omega 3:6 ratio with BalanceTest and empower your body with tailored oils that promote healthy bones, cells and muscles.
+Keep this healthy 30-minute workout momentum going and tackle another wellness win.
+Discover your Omega-6:3 ratio with BalanceTest and empower your body with tailored oils that promote healthy bones, cells and muscles.